nkrusch/awesome-research-guides/contributing.md

 By participating in this project you agree to abide by its terms.

 List entries must meet the list-specific inclusion criteria and the general guidelines for awesome list items, detailed below.
+For ideas, have a look at repository issues, particularly the "wanted" items.
 After ensuring the standards are met, suggest an edit by opening a [Pull Request](https://help.github.com/articles/using-pull-requests/).

 ## Scope and inclusion criteria